Dental Implants Vs. Dentures: Which Is More Suitable For You

 However, patients using dentures have additional maintenance routines other than their oral hygiene.
 Since dentures are fragile materials, every night they are removed for cleaning and submerging to preserve its life.
 Missing this even for just a few nights would cost the dentures to easily dry up and possibly deform.

 As mentioned, both treatments have advantages and disadvantages depending on each patient’s dental needs.
-That’s why you must meet with a true expert such as the Toronto dentist to guide you on which options suit you best.
+That’s why you must meet with a true expert such as the Markham dentist to guide you on which options suit you best.

 About The Author